huggingface/diffusers/docs/source/en/training/dreambooth.md

     --class_labels_conditioning=timesteps
 ```

-### IF Stage I Full Dreambooth
+### IF Stage I Full DreamBooth
 `--skip_save_text_encoder`: When training the full model, this will skip saving the entire T5 with the finetuned model.
 You can still load the pipeline
 with a T5 loaded from the original model.

-`use_8bit_adam`: Due to the size of the optimizer states, we recommend training the full XL IF model with 8bit adam.
+`--use_8bit_adam`: Due to the size of the optimizer states, we recommend training the full XL IF model with 8bit adam.

-`--learning_rate=1e-7`: For full dreambooth, IF requires very low learning rates.
+`--learning_rate=1e-7`: For full DreamBooth, IF requires very low learning rates.
 With higher learning rates model quality will degrade.
 Note that it is
 likely the learning rate can be increased with larger batch sizes.

 Using 8bit adam and a batch size of 4, the model can be trained in ~48 GB VRAM.

 ```sh
 export MODEL_NAME="DeepFloyd/IF-I-XL-v1.0"
 export INSTANCE_DIR="dog"
 export OUTPUT_DIR="dreambooth_if"